SMTG-Bham/doped/docs/Tips.rst

     In other cases, if the error in the finite-size corrections are too large, we may need to compute the given defect in a larger supercell.
 The stenciling functions in ``doped``, which allow the re-generation of (relaxed) defect structures in arbitrary supercells, can be very useful in these cases.
-See the
-    `stenciling tutorial <https://doped.readthedocs.io/en/latest/stenciling_tutorial.html>`__ for examples
+See the :doc:`stenciling tutorial <stenciling_tutorial>` for examples and discussion.
-    and discussion.

 .. tip::